 Advisor Approval Forms

-Each semester, before students register, they must schedule an advising appointment with their advisor and obtain their advisor’s signature on an Advisor Approval Form.
-This form is available online at /music/undergraduate-degrees/advising The form must be completely filled out and submitted to the Undergraduate Office before their enrollment time.
+Each semester, before students register, they must schedule an advising appointment with their advisor and obtain their advisor’s signature on an Advisor Approval form.
+The form must be completely filled out and submitted to the Undergraduate Office before their enrollment time.
 Students will be registered for applied lessons and other courses (proficiency, recitals, etc.) according to the information provided on the form.

 Graduation Check-out Forms

 The Undergraduate Associate Dean and his staff are available between 9 am and 4 pm to meet with any student who has concerns or questions.
 Appointments can be scheduled in advance by the Undergraduate Office staff.
-Walk-in appointments also are possible when time permits.
+Walk-in hours are on Mondays and Fridays from 1-4 pm.

 Undergraduate degrees include the Bachelor of Music (BM), the Bachelor of Music Education (BME) and the Bachelor of Arts in music (BA).
-Students also may elect to earn a Certificate in Jazz Studies, Certificate in Music Technology or Certificate in Music Entrepreneurship in conjunction with their degree.
+Students also may elect to earn a Certificate in Jazz Studies, Certificate in Music Technology or Certificate in Music Entrepreneurship (includes business minor) in conjunction with their degree.
 There are requirement sheets that list specific courses needed for graduation in each different degree.
-These sheets are available online at /music/academics/undergraduate-degrees.
-Students are urged to obtain a requirement sheet for their degree program.
 Incoming freshmen and transfer music students declared a degree before their first semester.
 There is no minor in music.